 With three kinds of veggies and the texture and flavor your kids expect, this Healthy Meatball recipe is a perfect family dinner option.
-And since the baked meatballs taste so good, the kids will be happy when you tuck one onto their plates!
-(Bonus: These freeze well, too.)
+Bonus: These freeze well, too.

-And I love that we all get an extra serving of vegetables in these toddler meatballs in the process!
+And I love that, just like in my Baby Meatballs, we all get an extra serving of vegetables in these toddler meatballs in the process!
+This toddler meatball recipe is great with ground turkey or beef since it’s very soft and easy to eat, even for babies and younger toddlers.

 (You can find more Hidden Veggie Recipes, plus my Baked Chicken Meatballs and favorite toddler pasta recipes.)